Aliases for POLA1 Gene

 GeneCards Summary for POLA1 Gene

-POLA1 (Polymerase (DNA Directed), Alpha 1, Catalytic Subunit) is a Protein Coding gene.
-Diseases associated with POLA1 include n syndrome and primary syphilis.
-Among its related pathways are Cell Cycle, Mitotic and Integrated Pancreatic Cancer Pathway.
+POLA1 (Polymerase (DNA) Alpha 1, Catalytic Subunit) is a Protein Coding gene.
+Diseases associated with POLA1 include x-linked reticulate pigmentary disorder with systemic manifestations and microvascular complications of diabetes 1.
+Among its related pathways are Metabolism and Cell Cycle, Mitotic.
 GO annotations related to this gene include nucleic acid binding and nucleotide binding.

 UniProtKB/Swiss-Prot for POLA1 Gene